hcosta/mlvlab/mlvlab/envs/ant_scout_v1/README.md

 env.close()
 ```

-Suggestion: save and load the Q-Table/weights to reuse them between sessions.
+**Suggestion**: Save and load the Q-Table/weights to reuse them between sessions.
 You can also train from the shell and evaluate in notebook, or vice versa.